By Scott Meacham

 Ambrose came to ACT Tulsa armed with that in-the-trenches experience from paying customers.
 She knew she wanted to build a business that could scale.
 That meant a new business model and new ways of signing up customers.

 “I hadn’t ever done anything like this,” she said.
 “I was aware that people invested in other people’s companies.
 I wasn’t aware that Tulsa had these opportunities for entrepreneurs and particularly for Black people.
 I didn’t know if this was something I would be able to do.
-I am so thankful for ACT Tulsa surrounding us with other Black and Latino founders, VCs, advisors, who are doing what we want to do.
+I am so thankful for ACT Tulsa surrounding us with other Black and Brown founders, VCs, advisors, who are doing what we want to do.
 It is inspirational and encouraging.”

 Ambrose built Fresh Fabrics on her strong sense of customer service.
 “I was big on customer service before,” she said, “but it was a more face-to-face type of experience.
 Being in ACT Tula taught me about using polls and surveys to find out exactly what customers want.
 I was able to reach a price point that customers feel ecstatic about and produces new revenue.”